 9 december – Pepparkakans Dag

 Delicious pepparkakor or ginger cookies you can make and eat especially in the run up to Christmas.
 Preferably in combination with some glögg.
 The cookies are so tasty that they are baked and eaten all year round.
-You will also find ready-to-eat dough and the cookies at Ikea.
+You will also find ready-to-bake dough and gingerbread cookies at Ikea.

 December 13 – Lussekatter

-On 13 December the tradition wants the children to awaken their parents with breakfast in bed.
-The saffron rolls or lussekatter should not be missing here.
+On the 13th of December the tradition says children are waking up their parents with breakfast in bed.
+The saffron rolls or lussekatter are part of Sankta Lucia.

 December 18 – Kakans dag